Decembrist revolution (Argentina): Coup

-The unitarians did not accept the pact: they rejected the action of Lavalle and proposed a new ballot instead, composed entirely of unitarians, and attempted to impose it with electoral fraud.
-Lavalle, in turn, rejected the unitarians that defied the pact, and called them “enemies of peace" in a mail to Rosas.
-Lavalle and Rosas began to write mails to each other, in friendly terms, trying to coordinate the actions to end the conflict.
-Lavalle proposed to retire the most violent federal candidates of the joint ballot and replace them with moderate unitarians.
-Still, unitarians did not accept the proposal and imposed their own ballot.
+The unitarians rejected the pactand the action of Lavalle and proposed an alternative ballot, composed entirely of unitarians, and attempted to impose it with electoral fraud.
+Lavalle, in turn, rejected the unitarians that defied the pact, and called them "enemies of peace" in a mail to Rosas.
+Lavalle and Rosas began to write to each other, in friendly terms, trying to coordinate actions to end the conflict.
+Lavalle proposed to retire the most extreme federal candidates on the joint ballot and replace them with moderate unitarians.
+Nevertheless, unitarians rejected the proposal and imposed their own ballot.
 Federals prepared to renew the war, but it was not needed.
 To prevent further hostilities, Lavalle signed a new convention with Rosas.
 Instead of calling for elections to appoint a new legislature, they agreed to simply restore the old one, closed at the beginning of the decembrist revolution.
 Juan José Viamonte, a moderate federal, was appointed governor.

-Lavalle left Buenos Aires and moved to Montevideo, Uruguay; many federals that were exiled or left the country began to return.
-A group of federals, including Viamonte, wanted to hold elections for a new legislature, but Rosas pointed that the terms of the deposed legislators had not ended yet and that they were not legally interrupted; his position prevailed.
+Lavalle left Buenos Aires and moved to Montevideo, Uruguay; many federals that were exiled or had left the country began to return.
+A group of federals, including Viamonte, wanted elections for a new legislature, but Rosas pointed that the terms of the deposed legislators had not ended and were not legally interrupted; his position prevailed.
 The legislature met on December 1, 1829, a year after the coup.
-But although the unitarians had been defeated in Buenos Aires, Paz was still in control of Córdoba and defeated Quiroga at the battle of La Tablada.
-Colonel Smith attempted to mutiny and take his unit to Córdoba, his attempt was thwarted but generated great concern in the city.
-The legislature voted to release the sum of public power to the governor to deal with the crisis, as it had happened with many governments in the city since 1811.
-A pair of days later they appointed Rosas the new definitive governor.
+However, although the unitarians had been defeated in Buenos Aires, Paz was still in control of Córdoba and defeated Quiroga at the battle of La Tablada.
+Colonel Smith attempted to mutiny and take his unit to Córdoba; while his attempt was thwarted, it generated great concern in the city.
+The legislature voted to release the sum of public power to the governor to deal with the crisis, as it had done with many governments in the city since 1811.
+Two days later they appointed Rosas the new definitive governor.